No results for ""

 The covariate adjustment model implemented is characterized by the following two features:

-Besides giving us the most general model, another advantage of Feature 1 is that we can implement the ANCOVA model by fitting separate linear regression models by arm.
-This means we fit one for each experiment arm, which simplifies implementation.
+Besides giving us the most general model, another advantage of Feature 1 is that we can implement the ANCOVA model by fitting separate linear regression models by variation.
+This means we fit one for each experiment variation, which simplifies implementation.
 One advantage of Feature 2 is that we can fit the linear regression models using simple analytical formulas without needing to use specialized statistical software for linear regression.
 Combining Features 1 and 2 yields a very simple SQL implementation that you can apply to big data with computational efficiency.

 Some may express concern about our using only one covariate in the model when we could potentially include more.
 In practice, using only the single pre-period covariate is advantageous from both the data collection and model fit points of view:

-• Data collection: It simplifies the data collection process because we do not need to gather more covariates.
+• Data collection: it simplifies the data collection process because we do not need to gather more covariates.
 Instead, we only need to collect data for the current outcome in the pre-period to obtain the pre-period covariate.

-• Model fit: In practice, the pre-period covariate used is typically the covariate with the largest correlation with the experiment-period outcome.
+• Model fit: in practice, the pre-period covariate used is typically the covariate with the largest correlation with the experiment-period outcome.
 When such a highly correlated covariate is included in the model, including additional covariates typically does not improve the overall fit.
 In other words, the R-squared of the linear regression model would not increase by much.

 The pre-period covariate is measured over a seven-day lookback window before the start of the experiment.
 Precedent for using only seven days is established by the implementation of the PrePost model for covariate adjustment for YouTube experiments, mentioned in Soriano (2019), which is the basis for our implementation.